MILD SPOILERS 😉

 Final Analysis of Tender Is the Storm

 This isn’t a terrible romance, not really.
-I judged Tender Is the Storm on a curve with the other Lindseys I’ve read and found it lacking.
+I judged Tender Is the Storm on a curve with the other Lindseys I’ve read and found it lacking in places.
 The chemistry between Sharisse & Slade and Sharisse & Lucas was hot.
-But the plot was thin, even for this barely 300+ page book, and the ending was predictable.
-Although, don’t let my opinion stop you from reading this one.
+But the plot was thin, even for this barely 300+ page book.
+The ending was predictable.
+But please don’t let my opinion stop you from reading this one.
 Your mileage may vary.